• Skip to primary navigation

 What flavors go well with pistachio?

-I'd say lemon, chocolate, pomegranate oh and even orange would go perfectly well with pistachio flavor.
+I'd say lemon, strawberry, pomegranate oh and even orange would go perfectly well with pistachio flavor.
 Of course it tastes so good with white chocolate as well.
-Try it!
+Try adding these flavors as extracts in your cake batter!

 How do you enhance pistachio flavor?